SergioEstanRuiz/SergioEstanRuiz.github.io/_posts/2025-11-26-first-post.md

 ---
 layout: post
-title: "Some thoughts on Local Learning Coefficient and Grokking"
+title: "Some thoughts on Singular Learning Theory"
 date: 2025-11-26
-thumbnail: /assets/log/EncoderDecoderArchitecture.png
+thumbnail: /assets/blog/EncoderDecoderArchitecture.png
 ---

-Here you write the post in Markdown.
-You can embed equations, code, figures, whatever.

-Jekyll will render all posts and make them accessible via `/year/month/day/title.html`.
+Hi there!
+Sorry, this is actually still a test, but I will very soon write a blog about the wonders of Singular Learning Theory!